HotDB-Community/hotdb-documents/docs/en/2.5.6.1/hotdb-management.md

 ![](assets/hotdb-management/image439.png)

-- The page displays the results of the most recent successful recommendation, and the newly started record will overwrite the previous record.
+The page displays the results of the most recent successful recommendation, and the newly started record will overwrite the previous record.

-- Click the "More" button to filter the page record by "Number of Lines with Simulated Pressure Measurement" and "Estimated Number of Lines for Production".
+Click the "More" button to filter the page record by "Number of Lines with Simulated Pressure Measurement" and "Estimated Number of Lines for Production".

-- Tables to be viewed can be filtered out using page filtering condition.
+Tables to be viewed can be filtered out using page filtering condition.
 Records of repeated original sharding plan and generated plan can also be filtered by checking the "De-repetition Display of Original Sharding Plan and Generated Plan".

-- By default, three sets of recommend plans are generated.
+By default, three sets of recommend plans are generated.
 In general, the first one is optimal, and the latter two are alternatives.

-- The generated plan includes the recommended table types: sharding table (representing the sharding table) + sharding key, and global table.
+The generated plan includes the recommended table types: sharding table (representing the sharding table) + sharding key, and global table.
 When a sharding table is recommended, the plan does not include the sharding rule which needs to be selected by the user.

-- Records with "Table Status" of "Pressure Unmeasured (not subjected to full simulated pressure measurement)" will be highlighted by the page.
+Records with "Table Status" of "Pressure Unmeasured (not subjected to full simulated pressure measurement)" will be highlighted by the page.
 The recommended plan for this type of table **is not recommended** because it is not subjected to full simulated pressure measurement.

-- The records in the page can be directly exported to the local.
+The records in the page can be directly exported to the local.
 Click the \[Export] button to export the records to be exported or all records.

-- For tables that need to modify the table sharding plan, the sharding plan modification can be directly completed by clicking \[Online Modification].
+For tables that need to modify the table sharding plan, the sharding plan modification can be directly completed by clicking \[Online Modification].

 **Online modification notes:**

 - Click \[Online Modification] to check the table record that needs to be modified, and click to directly link to the "Management -> Online Change of Sharding Plan" function page.
 - If the record checked is a parent table, the table structure is not created, and the table has been deleted, online modification cannot be performed.
 - If to adopt the generated sharding plan, all tables are recommended using one of the plans, and the recommended plan and the alternative plan cannot be adopted alternatively.
 - It is recommended to modify the sharding plan of tables with a JOIN correlation online in batches.
+- If "skip master-slave data consistency detection during the execution" is checked, the master-slave data consistency detection will be skipped for sharding plan modification.
+It is not checked by default.

-- When choosing a recommended plan, attention shall be paid to that some SQLs may not be executed.
+When choosing a recommended plan, attention shall be paid to that some SQLs may not be executed.
 Click the \[Unsupported SQL] button to view the SQL that may be unexecutable in the plan.

 #### Influencing factors of sharding plan recommendation